Family Nurse Partnership

 The family nurse also takes on the named person role, as agreed by their organisation.

 The Family Nurse Partnership programme has three main aims which are to improve:

 - pregnancy and birth outcomes

 - parents' economic self-sufficiency

-The methods used are based on theories of human ecology, self-efficacy and attachment, with a focus on building a strong relationship between the family nurse and the client.
+The methods used are based on theories of human ecology, self-efficacy and attachment, with a focus on building a strong, therapeutic relationship between the family nurse and the client.

 Background on FNP

 FNP was developed at the University of Colorado, USA, where it is known as the Nurse-Family Partnership (NFP).
 Over 40 years of research, the programme has been shown to produce many benefits including:

 - improved early language development and academic achievement